benjaminapetersen/lunch-and-learn-bash/README.md

 # recursive
 grep --recursive "some string" . grep -r "some string" ./
+# ignore a directory
+grep -r "some string" --exclude-dir vendor .
 # search for a string & show lines before & after the context
 # of your search.
 The possible flags are: --before-context,
 # --after-context & --context